aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 > ```
 >
 > NOTE:
 > guest-webapp-sample provides several variations under the bin directory.
-By default, the application specified in `app` in cdk.json (blea-guest-ecsapp-sample.ts) is deployed.
+By default, the application specified in `app` in cdk.json (blea-guest-ecs-app-sample.ts) is deployed.
 If you want to deploy another application, you can do so by explicitly specifying `---app` in the cdk argument as follows: All contexts in cdk.json work with the same content within the same use case.
 >
 > ```sh
 > cd usecases/guest-webapp-sample